Cootamundra Energy Project

 Project overview

-Nestled amongst the lush green hills of Cootamundra, this solar farm is 8,080 panels spread across 19 hectares and generates approximately 11,800 MWh annually.
+Nestled amongst the lush green hills of Cootamundra, this solar and battery project features 8,080 panels spread across 19 hectares and generates approximately 11,800 MWh annually.

 Project details

-With construction commencing in early 2023 and first generation occurring in February 2024, the 5.8 MW Cootamundra Solar Farm has been financed and built by Flow Power.
+With construction commencing in early 2023 and first generation occurring in February 2024, the 5.8 MW Cootamundra Solar Farm was financed and built by Flow Power.

-Flow Power’s in house Engineering and Projects teams undertook all development, design and procurement and once operational, the project will help support local economic growth and provide clean energy to the grid.
+Flow Power’s in house Engineering and Projects teams undertook all development, design and procurement.

 The technology